terencezl/terencezl.github.io/index.md

 Well well.
 Welcome.

 I am a Machine Learning/Deep Learning researcher, software/data engineer, and academically trained computational physicist with a PhD.
-I love building world-leading **Deep Learning models**, **parallel compute systems** and **neural search engines**.
+I love building **Deep Learning models**, **parallel compute systems** and **neural search engines**.
 In 2021 I created a facial recognition [algorithm](https://pages.nist.gov/frvt/reportcards/11/clearviewai_000.html) ranked **US #1** and **World #2** among top companies and research institutions.
 In 2022 I drove the research and implementation into a **deca-billion-scale** face search engine that was **500+** times the throughput of state of the art, solving scalability once and for all.
 As a result my work has gotten some [media coverage](#media-highlights).
+My expertise expands into computer vision and large systems software engineering through a wide range of work.

 During my academic years I published 14 peer-reviewed [papers](https://scholar.google.com/citations?user=AT89GwYAAAAJ&hl=en) in high-quality scientific journals, presented in international conferences and mentored junior researchers.
-Currently I work in the industry and have several patents [granted](https://patentcenter.uspto.gov/applications/17676914) or in the pipeline.
+Currently I work in the industry and have several patents granted or in the pipeline.
 See more at [Research](/research).

 In addition, I have led teams and pushed them to excellence with fairness and empathy.
 I love being a team player and seek to understand established working patterns before instituting change.
 I make it a point to communicate and share knowledge that enriches and empowers my peers.